larryms/MTC_ContainerCamp/modules/kubernetes/kubernetes-with-ACR.md

     kubectl version
     ```

-## Task 4: Connect to the Cluster with *kubectl*
-1. Run the following commadn to download the client credentials needed to access the Kubernetes cluster:
+## Task 4: Connect to the Cluster with *kubectl*1.
+Run the following commadn to download the client credentials needed to access the Kubernetes cluster:

     ```
     az aks get-credentials --resource-group=<RESOURCE_GROUP_NAME> --name=<CLUSTER_NAME>